 Last year, we wrote about the palm oil controversy and the steps that we’ve taken towards using sustainable palm oil by sourcing only from the Roundtable of Sustainable Palm Oil (RSPO) suppliers.
 There are many articles and groups that encourage folks to boycott palm oil.
 We don't think that's a good solution to the problem and here's why:

 - Palm oil is the most productive vegetable oil crop per hectare.
 It is so efficient that it produces up to ten times more oil than other leading oilseeds.
 Therefore, you actually need less land to produce the same amount of yield compared to other oils.

 - Alternative oils have their fair share of issues and lead to other environmental sustainability challenges.
 Take soybean oil, which requires 6x more energy, 7x more nitrogen, and 14x more pesticides per tonne produced than palm oil.
 (Nitrogen, when it runs off into our water sources, can kill marine life).
 To meet the World Bank’s projected vegetable oil demand in 2020, palm oil would require only 6.3 million hectares of oil palm plantation whereas soybean oil would require an additional 42 million hectares!
 That’s about the size of California!

 - The palm oil industry alleviates poverty in developing countries such as Malaysia and Indonesia.
 Palm oil farming offers a long-term and stable source of income.
 In Malaysia, the industry provides direct employment for over half a million people and is often credited with being the fastest way of eradicating poverty

-You can educate yourself and others on all aspects of this controversy because the right approach will need to balance farmers’ livelihood with surging palm oil demand and ensure that we preserve as much of our environment as possible.
-You can also encourage manufacturers to re-examine where they're sourcing their palm and purchase products that commit to using only responsibly sourced palm oil.
+Overall, we believe the right approach will need to balance farmers’ livelihood with surging palm oil demand and ensure that we preserve as much of our environment as possible.
+YOU can also manufacturers to re-examine where they're sourcing their palm and purchase products that commit to using only responsibly sourced palm oil.